L ooking for email pop up examples to borrow some inspiration from? You're in the right place!

 A new way to capture emails in a pop up is by using video in your pop up window.
 It helps you target your highly engaged readers who may be more likely to take action after watching the video.

-Scott Wyden Kivowitz is a photographer, educator, blogger, and author, who uses a targeted video-based pop to capture email addresses for his list.
+Scott Wyden Kivowitz is a photographer, educator, blogger, and author, who uses a targeted video-based pop up to capture email addresses for his list.

 Scott converts 3.3% of his site visitors, adding dozens of new people to his email list every month, and growing it 328% overall.
 He offers this course for free to visitors and then uses his email list to convert them towards his more in-depth, paid course.